Traditional Ayurvedic Tongue Reading

 This tongue, which generally afflicts vata and pitta types, will have many small cracks on the tongue.
 This is not to be confused with a “geographic tongue,” which normally exhibits many cracks.
 A “stress tongue” is also typically dry and often unsteady.

 Sometimes you will see a deep crack running down the center of the tongue.
-This often reflects chronic stress in the central nervous system or spinal stress from injury.
+This may reflect vata strain in the nervous system or spinal stress.

-Ama, in Ayurveda, is the accumulation of improperly digested food that can congest the intestinal tract.
-An “ama tongue” is when the tongue builds up a thick coating on the entire tongue.
-If the accumulation of ama is on the back of the tongue, it is generally a build-up of toxins in the large intestine.
-If it is in the middle of the tongue, it points to a build-up of toxins in the middle of the tongue.
+Ama, in Ayurveda, is accumulation of improperly digested food that can congest the intestinal tract.
+An “ama tongue” is when a thick coating builds up on the entire tongue.
+If accumulation of ama is on the back of the tongue, it is generally a build-up of toxins in the large intestine, small intestine, and colon.
+A thick coating on the front and back of the tongue suggests ama build-up in the stomach and small intestine.

-A pale tongue suggests that there is a lack of good stomach acid and digestive enzymes needed to properly digest food and deliver the minerals, vitamins and nutrients needed for optimal health.
+A pale tongue suggests lack of good stomach acid and digestive enzymes needed to properly digest food and deliver minerals, vitamins, and nutrients needed for optimal health.
 Sometimes this can also be a sign of anemia.

 A “wet tongue” can be due to excess kapha (mucus) from a severely irritated stomach lining, intestinal wall, undigested proteins like casein or gluten, or from excessive stress.

-A “swollen tongue” may suggest a congested lymphatic system backing up into the cervical lymph nodes, tonsils, adenoids, and tongue.
+A “swollen tongue” may suggest a congested lymphatic system backing up into tonsils, adenoids, and tongue.
 Look for other signs of lymph congestion to confirm this.

 Caring For Your Tongue

 Tongue scraping is the simple practice of scraping the tongue before brushing the teeth.
 Studies have shown that this simple technique: